shawnusaf/MELODIES-MONET/docs/develop/development_team.rst

 with new visualizations (for e.g., curtain plots, spatial plots along aircraft tracks, vertical profiles, time series with altitude) and new observations or model data pairing of interest.

+**Beiming Tang**
+Dr. Beiming Tang is a postdoc at NOAA Air Resources Laboratory.
+His research focus on develop NOAA’s Atmospheric Composition forecast model by advance AI techniques; Melodies-Monet development; and support UFS-AQM evaluations.
+For the development of Melodies-Monet, Beiming created surface multi-box plot, scorecard, and CSI plots, and ozone-sonder plots and TolNet plots.